DEEPIKAKANNAN25/AWS_Project/README.md

 Part 5: Website Preview and Verification

-This division makes it easier to follow the process sequentially and understand each AWS S3 configuration.
+This structure makes it easier to follow the process step-by-step and understand each AWS S3 configuration.

 🪣 Part 1 – S3 Bucket Creation (Screenshots 1–7)